Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Introduction

 \section{Introduction}

 Brain-Computer Interface (BCI) systems, combined with portable and wearable noninvasive \textit{Electroencephalographic} (EEG) devices, enable direct interfacing between the brain and external devices \cite{he2015noninvasive}.
 Advances in generating images and natural language using EEG \cite{Speier_2016, benchetrit2023brain, defossez2023decoding} hold promise for developing BCIs in various domains, including assistive communication (\textit{e.g.,} for ALS and stroke patients), mixed reality (AR/VR) experience enhancement, mental health diagnosis, and gaming.
-Recent strides in NLP driven by powerful LLMs such as OpenAI GPT-4. \cite{achiam2023gpt}, Google Gemini \cite{team2023gemini}, Meta-LLaMa \cite{touvron2023llama}, Mistral \cite{jiang2023mistral}, and Microsoft Phi \cite{gunasekar2023textbooks} have enabled multimodal integration, facilitating language generation from images \cite{liu2024visual} and speech \cite{fathullah2024prompting}.
-Our research focuses on a multimodal solution to decode brain signals directly into text, leveraging EEG signals.
-We choose EEG for its affordability as compared to mainstream alternatives like functional Magnetic Resonance Imaging (fMRI) \cite{tang2023semantic}, which are costlier and require complex setup.
+Recent strides in NLP driven by powerful Large Language Models (LLMs) such as OpenAI GPT-4. \cite{achiam2023gpt}, Google Gemini \cite{team2023gemini}, Meta-LLaMA \cite{touvron2023llama}, Mistral \cite{jiang2023mistral}, and Microsoft Phi \cite{gunasekar2023textbooks} have enabled multi-modal integration, facilitating language generation from images \cite{liu2024visual} and speech \cite{fathullah2024prompting}.
+Our research focuses on a multi-modal solution to decode brain signals directly into text, using EEG signals.
+We choose EEG because of its affordability compared to mainstream alternatives such as Functional Magnetic Resonance Imaging (fMRI) \cite{tang2023semantic}, which are costlier and require complex setup.
 For generating text, we leverage LLMs, which enable flexible, high-quality text generation across various modalities, such as images \cite{liu2024visual}, audio \cite{rubenstein2023audiopalm, fathullah2024prompting}, and more and often outperform current open vocabulary task-specific methods \cite{shi2024llmformer}.

 Our approach for generating textual descriptions from EEG signals involves three key steps: (a) capturing language-agnostic EEG signals via visual stimuli, (b) encoding these signals into embeddings using a deep multichannel neural encoder, and (c) fine-tuning language models by projecting image and EEG embeddings into a token embedding space to generate responses.
 These responses are compared with gold standard image descriptions to compute the training loss.
 During inference, only EEG signals and a generic textual prompt are used as inputs to the LLMs to generate responses.
-Our method requires images, EEG data, and descriptions for training, while inference is bimodal, using only EEG to generate text.
+Our method requires images, EEG data and descriptions for training, while inference is bimodal, using only EEG to generate text.